Suzanne Greco: Early life

 She has a bachelor's degree in business administration from Sacred Heart University.

 Career

 Greco began working at Subway in 1973 and was running operations and research and development.

-She is the sister of Fred DeLuca the co-founder, and took over in January 2015, as her brother had been ill with leukemia for two years (he died in September 2015).
-She became the CEO of Subway in January 2015, and retired on June 30, 2018, when she became a senior advisor to the company, and was succeeded by Trevor Haynes as CEO.
+She is the sister of Fred DeLuca, the co-founder of Subway.
+She became the CEO of Subway in January 2015 when her brother was ill with leukemia (he died in September 2015).
+Greco stepped down as CEO on June 30, 2018, when she became a senior advisor to the company and was succeeded by Trevor Haynes as CEO.

 Personal life

 She is married to Gary Greco, and they live in Woodbridge, Connecticut.